How many students get a job in tech

 of all enrolled students

-(1 student (Zhibek M.) had already worked in IT and is not included in the statistics)
+(1 student (Zhibek M.) had already worked in tech and is not included in the statistics)

 4 students are employed.